-- Sec.
-106. Exemption from Garnishment, Levy and Execution.
-Any court, agency or office is hereby cautioned from garnishing or subjecting to levy and execution all public funds, especially the amounts appropriated under this Act. - Sec.
-107. Separability Clause.
-If for any reason, any section or provision of this Act is declared unconstitutional or invalid, other sections or provisions which are not affected thereby shall continue to be in full force and effect. - Sec.
-108. Effectivity.
+Sec.
+102. Exemption from Garnishment, Levy and Execution.
+Any court, agency or office is hereby cautioned from garnishing or subjecting to levy and execution all public funds, especially the amounts appropriated under this Act.

+Sec.
+103. Separability Clause.
+If for any reason, any section or provision of this Act is declared unconstitutional or invalid, other sections or provisions which are not affected thereby shall continue to be in full force and effect.

+Sec.
+104. Effectivity.
 The provisions of this Act, detailed in Volume Nos.
-I-A, I-B, I-C and II shall take effect on January One, Two Thousand and Twenty Three, unless otherwise provided herein.
+I to III shall take effect on January One, Two Thousand and Twenty Five, unless otherwise provided herein.

-Approved,

-TUAN NACUEL F. ZUBIRI President of the Sexate

-FERDINAND MARTIN C. ROMUALDES Speaker of the House of Representatives

-This Act which originated from the House of Representatives was passed by the House of Representatives and the Senate of the Philippines on December 5, 2022.

-RENATO N. BANTUG JR. Secretary of the Senate

-Secretary-General of the House of Representatives

-FERDINAND R. MARCOS, JR. President of the Philippines

-nFC 1 6 2022